pgasz/jobs-app-api/README.md

 ## Installation
-You should hade installed node.js [check documentation](https://nodejs.org/en/ "check documentation") and npm [check documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "check documentation") on your computer.
+You should have installed node.js ( [check documentation](https://nodejs.org/en/ "check documentation") ) and npm ( [check documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm "check documentation") ) on your computer.
 These two are required to run this project locally.
 1. Download file (clone repository or download and extend zip)
 2. Open your terminal in the project directory and type 2 commands: \
    `npm install`